equinor/radix-flux/README.md

 ```

 ### imageUpdateAutomation
 The imageUpdateAutomation resource specifies which Git repository and branch Flux should write image updates to.
+The Git repository should be the Flux configuration repository.
 It can be configured to commit directly to an existing branch, or to commit to a new branch.
 A GitHub workflow can be used to automatically create a Pull Request with the updated versions.
 The commit message can be customized to include information about the image updates.
 When Flux searches the imageRepository and finds a tag that is newer than the one in the Flux configuration repository, it will use the imageUpdateAutomation to commit the changes to a branch in the repository.

 ```yaml